NOAA-EMC/NCEPLIBS-external/doc/README_orion_intel.txt

 The following instructions are for building the ufs-weather-model (standalone;
-not the ufs-mrweather app - for the latter, the model is built by the workflow) with those libraries installed.
+not the UFS applications - for the latter, the model is built by the workflow) with those libraries installed.

 This is separate from NCEPLIBS-external and NCEPLIBS, and details on how to get